blox/blox/docs/daemon_design.md

 #### State Service
 The state service creates and stores a copy of the cluster (instance and task) state in ECS.
 This allows the schedulers to read from a local copy and avoid having to poll ECS for state.
 This is eventually consistent data.

-#### Scheduling Manager Controller
-The controller is responsible for scheduling manager creation and lifecycle management.

 #### Scheduling Manager
 The scheduling manager handles deployments and ensures that the environment is up to date.
 It handles